-Discussion

-Study 1 showed that ex-ante pledges reduced dishonest reporting significantly, considerably and consistently.
-In line with some of previous studies (e.g., Beck et al., 2018; Jacqument et al., 2019), when people are asked to declare or attest to their honesty beforehand, the likelihood that they will succumb to the temptation to cheat in order to increase their financial gains decreases.
-Interestingly, adding a maximal fine (losing all bonuses) to the pledge did not have an added benefit to the reduction of unethical behavior.
-It did not, however, crowd-out the potency of the pledge by reducing or diluting its effect either.
-Future research might need to examine these two competing ethical nudges in the same study to be able to compare the mechanisms triggered by a signature vs. a pledge.
+Discussion.
+Study 1 showed that ex ante pledges reduced dishonest reporting significantly, considerably, and consistently.
+Consistent with some previous studies (e.g., Beck et al., 2018; Jacqument et al., 2019), when people are asked to declare or attest to their honesty in advance, the likelihood that they will succumb to the temptation to cheat in order to increase their financial gains decreases.
+Interestingly, adding a maximal fine (losing all bonuses) to the pledge neither provided an added benefit in reducing unethical behavior, nor did it crowd out the efficacy of the pledge by reducing or diluting its effect.
+It may be useful for future research to examine these two competing ethical nudges in the same study in order to compare the mechanisms triggered by a signature vs. a pledge.

-The study also examined the possibility that pledges might be more effective among law abiding individuals who engage in ordinary and limited transgressions - who have been the focus of much of the research of behavioral ethics (Welsh et al., 2015) – and less effective among people who engage in brazen lies and large extent cheating.
-Our findings suggest that the efficacy of pledges remain for both types and extents of cheating, and it appears that brazen lies were also deterred by the pledge.
-This finding is important as it can also reduce the fear of distributive effects, associated with moral based nudges relative to instrumental controls aimed at peoples’ extrinsic motivation (e.g. Feldman and Smith, 2014).
-However, because the study did not include a condition with a fine but without a pledge, further research is still warranted to directly compare between the two instruments.
+The study also examined the possibility that pledges might be more effective among law-abiding individuals who engage in ordinary and limited transgressions, who have been the focus of much of the research of behavioral ethics (Welsh et al., 2015), and less effective among people who engage in brazen lies and, to a large extent, in cheating.
+Our findings suggest that pledges are effective for both types and extents of cheating.
+In fact, it appears that even brazen lies were also deterred by the pledge.
+This finding is important, as it can also help reduce the fear of distributive effects associated with moral-based nudges relative to instrumental controls aimed at people’s extrinsic motivation (e.g. Feldman and Smith, 2014).
+However, because the study did not include a condition with a fine but without a pledge, further research is still warranted in order to make a direct comparison between the two instruments.

-The second wave of Study 2 also enabled us to examine the possibility of adaptation of pledges over time, a factor which might also reduce the ability to rely on them in the long run.
-Our second wave analyses showed that participants who returned a year later, did not show any sign of habituation with the pledge, regardless of how many other pledges they have signed in their daily life (a number probably exacerbated due to the COVID-19 crisis).
-This suggest that the effect of pledges, when used in the manner employed in this study, do not seem to suffer from the limitations often found with mandated disclosure (e.g., Ben-Shahar & Schneider, 2014).
+The second phase of Study 1 also enabled us to examine the possibility of adaptation of pledges over time, a factor which might also reduce the ability to rely on them in the long run.
+Our second phase analyses showed that participants who returned a year later did not show any sign of habituation with respect to the pledge, regardless of how many other pledges they had signed in their daily lives (a number probably unusually high due to the COVID-19 crisis).
+This finding suggests that the effect of pledges, when used in the manner employed in this study, do not seem to suffer from the limitations often found with mandated disclosure (e.g., Ben-Shahar & Schneider, 2014).

 Study 2

-In the next study, we aimed to examine how different pledges may have a different effect on reducing dishonesty.
-Few studies have thus far examined how the specific wording of an honesty pledge can affect behavior differently.
-Cagala, Glogowsky, & Rincke (2019b) compared between three forms of commitments: one that referred to general ethical standards, one that referred to specific instructions, and one that also included a sanction.
-They found that the commitment to general ethical standards was the only type of pledge that reduced cheating, as measured in reporting a random die-roll task, and that including a sanction actually increased cheating somewhat.
-However, the mention of the sanction was only added to the specific instructions condition, and not the general commitment one.
-In our study, we thus aimed at a more balanced design that could examine these two aspects (specificity and mentioning sanctions) together.
+In Study 2, we sought to examine how different pledges may have a different effect on reducing dishonesty.
+Few studies to date have examined how the specific wording of an honesty pledge can affect behavior differently.
+Cagala, Glogowsky, & Rincke (2019b) compared three forms of commitments: one that referred to general ethical standards; one that referred to specific instructions; and one that also included a sanction.
+They found that the commitment to general ethical standards was the only type of pledge that reduced cheating, as measured in reporting of a random die-roll task, and that the inclusion of a sanction actually somewhat increased cheating.
+However, the mention of the sanction was added only to the specific instructions condition, and not to the general commitment one.
+In our study, we therefore strove for a more balanced design that could examine these two aspects, specificity and mentioning sanctions, together.